zeroincombenze/connector/edi_import_match/README.rst

 Known issues | Roadmap
 ----------------------

-This module replaces some feature of the base Odoo function that cannob be overridden.
+This module replaces some feature of the base Odoo function that cannot be overridden.
 For this reason, this module depends on specific 12.0.1.3 version of *base* that is the latest version.